-However, we invite you to “visit” the Courthouse by viewing our visitors film, and to utilize the film’s educational companion guide.
+We also invite you to “visit” the Courthouse virtually by viewing our visitors film, and to utilize the film’s educational companion guide.

 John Adams Courthouse Visitors Film (15-minutes)

 Join us on a tour of this historic courthouse, named for the chief architect of the Massachusetts Constitution: John Adams.
 Explore the importance of a constitutional democracy and the critical role appellate courts play in the administration of justice.
 View the Massachusetts Appeals Court and the Supreme Judicial Court in action.
 Travel back in time to the Supreme Judicial Court’s origins, then continue through some of the Court’s most famous and infamous decisions, including those on slavery, education, the death penalty, and same sex marriage.
 Former Chief Justices and Associate Justices of the Supreme Judicial Court share insights into the significance of historic decisions, and encourage viewers to consider their implications in today’s world.

 The educational companion guide is designed to help teachers prepare students for watching the film.
 Following its viewing, the guide offers discussion points and activities that encourage students to reflect upon issues of justice raised in the film.
 The guide also provides resources to deepen and extend history and civics education.